Ex-Cubs Factor: Modified Ex-Cub Factor

 Mike Royko developed an additional hypothesis contending that "A team with no ex-Cubs probably has the edge on a team that has even one."
-The key evidence provided for this was the 1986 World Series which had the New York Mets (with no ex-Cubs) defeat the Boston Red Sox (with a dramatic error by ex-Cub Bill Buckner).
-This hypothesis was largely discredited in the 2003 World Series with the Florida Marlins (who had ex-Cub Lenny Harris) defeating the New York Yankees (who had no ex-Cubs), though Harris did not play in the World Series.
+The key evidence provided for this was the 1986 World Series which had the New York Mets, with no ex-Cubs, defeat the Boston Red Sox, who had ex-Cub Bill Buckner who made a dramatic error.
+This hypothesis was largely discredited in the 2003 World Series when the Florida Marlins, who had ex-Cub Lenny Harris, defeated the New York Yankees, who had no ex-Cubs.
+However, Harris did not play in the World Series.

 Cases for the Ex-Cubs Factor hypothesis

-Since 1945, of the 23 teams to reach the World Series with three or more Cubs players, only 4 have won the World Series (the 1960 Pirates, the 2001 Diamondbacks, the 2008 Phillies, and the 2012 Giants).
+Since 1945, of the 25 teams to reach the World Series with three or more Cubs players, only 4 have won the World Series (the 1960 Pirates, the 2001 Diamondbacks, the 2008 Phillies, and the 2012 Giants).
 Since its articulation in 1981, the Ex-Cubs Factor has been used to predict and explain post-season and World Series defeats for many different baseball teams.

 During the 1980s, the ex-Cubs factor was used to explain a number of losses by teams.
-It was used, in a letter to the editor, as a reason for the loss by the San Diego Padres (who ironically beat the Cubs to get to the Series) in the 1984 World Series (with three ex-Cubs) and by the collapse of the 1985 Toronto Blue Jays who had added ex-Cub Cliff Johnson on August 28 and then blew a 3-1 lead over the Royals in the 1985 American League Championship Series.
+It was used, in a letter to the editor, as a reason for the loss by the 1984 San Diego Padres (who ironically beat the Cubs to get to the Series) in the 1984 World Series (with three ex-Cubs) and by the collapse of the 1985 Toronto Blue Jays who had added ex-Cub Cliff Johnson on August 28 and went on to blow a 3–1 lead over the Royals in the 1985 American League Championship Series.

 While not falling under the curse in the traditional sense, Bill Buckner's infamous gaffe in Game 6 of the 1986 World Series can be interpreted to fit the Ex-Cubs Factor.
 Buckner, a former Cub, booted a ground ball hit by New York Mets batter Mookie Wilson, allowing Ray Knight to come around and score the winning run.
 The Mets would go on to win the series in seven games, and Buckner would never win the World Series in his career.
 Upon video analysis, Buckner was shown to be wearing a Cubs batting glove under his mitt when he made the error.